-I began my journey with WAS by boarding a plane, alone for the first time, to track wolves in the Idaho backcountry.
+I began my journey with Wilderness Awareness School (WAS) by boarding a plane, alone for the first time, to track wolves in the Idaho backcountry.
 I was a freshman with a fascination for wolves and that first true wilderness experience was transformational.
-I went from ‘liking nature’ to considering nature to be an essential part of me.
+I went from liking nature to considering nature to be an essential part of me.
 After four years of WAS teen wolf tracking expeditions, I feel most at home in nature, trekking across clear mountain streams on misty mornings.

 Before WAS I could be described as a bit nerdy.
 I studied hard back at home in New Jersey in order to ace the next exam, but after meeting my WAS instructor, Chris Smith, I gained a sense of direction.
 As a wildlife biologist, Chris offered me his knowledge and wisdom about starting a career in animal science, and now when I show up to an exam, I know why I’m there: to take the next step towards becoming a wildlife veterinarian.